Hip tension relief with rolling

 Rest here for 2 minutes before repeating on the second side.

-Adding movement to create length in the hip flexors
+Adding movement to create length

 Slow, controlled, intentional movement releases muscle and fascial tension as well as hydrates the tissues.
 Cross-fibreing is an effective rolling technique to release tension.